 - Ventless fireplaces require no flues or chimneys.
 This saves wall and floor space.
 Plus, it limits the number of penetrations into the home, which is valuable for saving energy.

-- Ventless models produce enough heat that they can serve as a secondary heat source.
+- Ventless gas fireplaces produce enough heat that they could conceivably serve as a secondary heat source for a small space.
 However, because indoor air quality is at stake, all ventless gas fireplaces max out at 40,000 BTUs.

-- Unlike wood-burning fireplaces, ventless models produce no ash and no air-borne debris.
+- Unlike wood-burning fireplaces, ventless models produce no ash and no air-borne debris, making them a more eco-friendly option.
+Since some communities even ban wood-burning fireplaces outright, a ventless fireplace may be the only option.

 - Vent-free models' flames look less real than direct vent gas or wood-burning fireplaces.
 Direct vent models tend to have a better flame pattern.

-- These models can emit odors since combustion stays in the room.
+- Ventless models can emit odors since combustion stays in the room.

 - While these fireplaces do create heat, there is very little radiant heat.
 The heat immediately leaves the firebox.
 The logs do not heat up much and thus do not retain heat.